awawa-dev/HyperSerialEsp8266/README.md

 # Usage in HyperHDR
 <br/>
 Watch out for latch time, don't go above 15ms as it will affect communication performance.<br/>
-Switch to "Expert" level settings in the top-right corner to have followwing options visible.<br/><br/>
+Switch to "Expert" level settings in the top-right corner to have following options visible.<br/><br/>
 <img src="https://i.postimg.cc/7h0KZxnn/usage.jpg" width="640"/><br/>

 # Result